Brughy/minimal_shellcode_rust/README.md

 # minimal_shellcode_rust
-Simple example of chellcode injection in memory in Rust
+Simple example of shellcode injection in memory in Rust